HN Debrief

 Reference links

-Background on anti-NMDA encephalitis
+Background on anti-NMDA and autoimmune encephalitis

-Healthcare bias and systems critiques
+Healthcare bias and system issues